ahmedMubarak2024/UdagramDevOps/README.md

 - Elastic Beanstalk Cli for deployment

+- aws S3 bucket for file even if you are running local you need it

 ## Pipeline process

 Pileline Currently working on master branch once commit is added it will trigger build script if success it will wait for someone to Approve once Approved it will deploy the backend and frontend